Graylog2/documentation/pages/enterprise/setup.rst

 Installation
 ============

-Since Graylog 2.4 the Graylog Enterprise plugins can be installed the same way Graylog is installed.
+Since Graylog 2.4 the Graylog Enterprise plugin can be installed the same way Graylog is installed.
 In most setups this will be done with the package tool provided by the distribution you are using and the online repository.

 .. note:: For previous versions of Graylog Enterprise please contact your Graylog account manager.

-Once you installed the Graylog Enterprise plugins you need to obtain a license from `the Graylog Enterprise web page <https://www.graylog.org/enterprise/>`_.
+Once you installed the Graylog Enterprise plugin you need to obtain a license from `the Graylog Enterprise web page <https://www.graylog.org/enterprise/>`_.

 Should a simple `apt-get install graylog-enterprise-plugins` or `yum install graylog-enterprise-plugins` not work for you, the following information might help you.

-.. important:: The Graylog Enterprise plugins need to be installed on all your Graylog nodes!
+.. important:: The Graylog Enterprise plugin need to be installed on all your Graylog nodes!

 DEB / RPM Package
 -----------------

 The default installation should be done with the system package tools.
 It includes the repository installation that is described in the :doc:`/pages/installation/operating_system_packages` installation guides.

-When the usage of online repositorys is not possible in your environment, you can download the Graylog Enterprise plugins at `https://packages.graylog2.org <https://packages.graylog2.org>`_.
+When the usage of online repositories is not possible in your environment, you can download the Graylog Enterprise plugins at `https://packages.graylog2.org <https://packages.graylog2.org>`_.

 .. note:: These packages can **only** be used when you installed Graylog via the :doc:`/pages/installation/operating_system_packages`!